cs4241-21a/a2-shortstack/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: This is a single page app that provides both a form (at the top) and a table that responds and sends back and updates the data to the client (below the form)
-- **Note about delete**: The delete button is not functional as it deletes the header and replaces it with the first default value from the json data.
+- **Note about delete**: The delete button is functional, but it will delete the first row (including the header) regardless of which button is pressed.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: